 Wouldn’t it be nice if I could just name one marketing automation software as THE best marketing automation software for your business?

-I got this question asked in an email this week, so I thought this might be a good time to finally write a post about this and help you decide for yourself.
+I get asked this question a lot, so I thought this might be a good time to finally write a post about this and help you decide for yourself.

 Marketing Automation Software Is Like a Pair Shoes

 At this point, there are dozens of marketing automation software catering to businesses of all sizes, from small mom and pop shops to large enterprises.
 One of my clients called it “marketing automation jungle.”
 It’s difficult to do research, as everyone looks like it can be a good option depending on the budget.
 It’s overwhelming, especially for a non-marketing professional.

 The questions you ask determine the answers that you get.
 So when you ask yourself “what’s the best marketing automation software for my business?” you’re already setting yourself up to be overwhelmed and stressed out.

 The real question that you need to ask yourself is “what are my business/marketing needs?”

 You won’t go blindly buying a pair of shoes, there’s a need in your life that dictates what shoes you need.
 If I ever decide to begin training for a marathon (a need), I will need proper running shoes.
 When you need running shoes that’s a very different need than dress shoes for a wedding or flip flops to hit the beach.

 When you need shoes, you won’t ask “what’s the best shoes for me?” but instead you’ll ask yourself “why do I need shoes?” or even a bit more specific and external “what are the best shoes for marathon training?”